agentrickard/domain/README.md

  domains are either restricted (inactive) or fail to load.
 This value can be reassigned after domains are created.

+Domain records are *configuration entities*, which means they are not stored in the database nor accessible to Views by default.
+They are, however, exportable as part of your configuration.

 Domains and caching
 ------